 From Broken to Boldness.

 At the age of 4, Sana Latrease and her twin brother were removed from the care of their drug addicted mother and grandmother.
 It was discovered that Sana had been being molested, abused, contracted an STD, and was sold for drugs.
 She was placed into foster care where, while in respite care, the molestation continued.
-It was during this time that the storytelling seed was planted.
-It was Sana that disclosed in detail the abuse that she had endured.
+It was during this time that the storytelling seed was planted in Sana.
+It was Sana who disclosed in detail the abuse that she had endured.

-As Sana entered her teenage years she found herself desiring to know who she was and look into the eyes of people that looked like her own.
+As Sana entered her teenage years she found herself desiring to know who she was and look into the eyes of people who looked like her.
 This desire set her on a journey to searching for her birth family.
 Unbeknownst to her, she wouldn’t have to search for long.
-Her adopted aunt had met someone while being incarcerated.
+Her adopted aunt had met someone while she was incarcerated.
 That someone was Sana’s birth mother, who was also incarcerated.

 Unfortunately, her birth mother was unstable and couldn’t fill the space that Sana deeply needed filled.
 So she ran into the arms of a man who wasn’t created to love her and eventually became a teen mother.
 The relationship turned toxic and led to Sana losing herself in the process.
 One day while in the midst of an altercation with her son’s father, she snapped.
 She tried to strangle him while her son was watching.
-As usual, the only man that had always been faithful to her stepped in, right on time.
-The day that could have landed Sana in prison for the rest of her life, became the day that God would alter her life as she knew it.
+As usual, the only man who had always been faithful to her—Jesus Christ--stepped in right on time.
+The day that could have landed Sana in prison for the rest of her life became the day that God would alter her life as she knew it.

-That evening she laid on her face and came into the presence of God.
-She begged him to send her a man that would accept all of her broken pieces and love her into wholeness.
+That evening Sana laid on her face and came into the presence of God.
+She begged Him to send her a man who would accept all of her broken pieces and love her into wholeness.
 The next morning, Sana was invited to visit a church.
 Her first instinct was to decline the offer.
 Church is for people who have it all together, not those who were broken and ashamed, she thought.
-With the encouragement of her cousin, she pushed through those thoughts and God showed himself faithful.
-It was that day that Sana met her husband, the man that was literally created for her, Joshua E. Cotten.
+With the encouragement of her cousin, she pushed through those thoughts and God showed faithful.
+It was that day that Sana met her husband, the man who was literally created for her, Joshua E. Cotten.

 After dating for four short months, Josh took her to meet his grandmother, the woman who had helped to raise him since his mother passed of breast cancer when he was just sixteen years old.
 When she opened the front door that Christmas evening she took one look at Sana and her face lit up.
 She already knew the young woman who stood before her.
 She had met her almost twenty years before and had a photo of young Sana on her dresser mirror.

 Today, Sana is the Founder of Unashamed, Inc. a 501(c)3 non-profit organization that fosters emotional health in disadvantaged families that have experienced incarceration, foster care, and teen pregnancy.
-Through various initiatives, Unashamed is equipping families with the tools to dismantle unhealthy generational patterns and transition from surviving to thriving.
+Through various initiatives, Unashamed, Inc. is equipping families with the tools to dismantle unhealthy generational patterns and transition from surviving to thriving.